Skip to main content

 The liver forms glycogen from glucose via glycogenesis

-In hypoglycemia ,when blood sugar level falls , the liver releases glucose into the blood through glycogenolysis and, in addition, can create glucose from certain amino acids, lactate, or glycerol through gluconeogenesis.
+In hypoglycemia, when the blood sugar level falls, the liver releases glucose into the blood through glycogenolysis and, in addition, can create glucose from certain amino acids, lactate, or glycerol through gluconeogenesis.

 The liver performs many vital functions in protein metabolism.

-The liver is responsible for several (AA)amino acid synthesis, albumin, and several clotting factors like fibrinogen, prothrombin, factor V, VII, VIII, IX, X, XI, XII, XIII, Protein C, ProteinS, antithrombin, thrombopoietin, glycoprotein, etc. In addition, an insulin-like growth factor,angiotensinogen-raising the blood pressure, and Catalase break down hydrogen peroxide, a toxic oxidizing agent.
+The liver is responsible for several (AA)amino acid synthesis, albumin, and several clotting factors like fibrinogen, prothrombin, factor V, VII, VIII, IX, X, XI, XII, XIII, Protein C, ProteinS, antithrombin, thrombopoietin, glycoprotein, etc. In addition, an insulin-like growth factor, angiotensinogen, which raises blood pressure, and Catalase break down hydrogen peroxide, a toxic oxidizing agent.

 Alkaline phosphatase, Serum glutamic oxaloacetic transaminase (SGOT), Serum glutamic pyruvic transaminase (SGPT), and Serum isocitrate dehydrogenase (SICD).